 4. Build a skills-based, diverse board

 Research shows that the composition of a corporate board significantly impacts its board’s culture and engagement.
-While there’s a growing emphasis on diversity, the benefits extend beyond mere representation of different genders, ages or ethnic backgrounds.
+While there’s a growing emphasis on board diversity, the benefits extend beyond mere representation of different genders, ages or ethnic backgrounds.
 Boards should also encompass a wide range of professional backgrounds and skill sets to increase the diversity of perspectives they represent.

 While directors are required to have basic finance and accounting competencies to sit on a board and carry out their fiduciary duties, it’s critical to assess what other core skills are valuable.
 Board members who can manage conflict, listen effectively, solve complex problems, and communicate diplomatically create stronger relationships around the board table – both with directors and management.